Caucasian Riviera: Soviet period

+After year 1991

+The Black Sea coast of the Caucasus suffered significant damage with the collapse of the USSR in 1991, regional and economic instability crippled tourism and the Caucasian Riviera has lost its popularity, when political conflicts on the territory of the former Georgian SSR entered the phase of open armed confrontation, in particular the 1992-1993 war in Abkhazia and the 1991-1993 civil war in Georgia.
+Destroyed cities and infrastructure, a large number of minefields, small arms in hand, crime, economic, energy and transport blockade, ethnopolitical disunity, human losses, tens of thousands of refugees - all these consequences still affect the development of the region.
+Transport links were partially restored only in the second half of the 2000s.

+The Adjara crisis of 2004 and the Russian-Georgian war broke out in 2008, as a result of which Russia recognized Abkhazia, but is accused by Georgia, the United States, Ukraine and the OSCE of occupying the region, did not add economic benefits to the region.
+Recovery began in the 2000s, spurred on by the Georgian renovation of Batumi, which modernised the capital of Adjara.
+And Russia's 2014 Winter Olympics in Sochi, which spurred massive infrastructure investment, some $12 billion of which was Russian money.

 Climate

+The Riviera's climate shifts from temperate to subtropical.
 From Novorossiysk to Tuapse, the average temperature in January is 3 C, and during July it's 23 C. To the south of Tuapse the climate is humid subtropical because of the mountains rising more than 1000 meters above sea level.
-The mountains don't let the humidity of the Black Sea move east which creates a micro climate with an average temperature of 5 C in January, and 28 C in July.
+The mountains don't let the humidity of the Black Sea move east which creates a microclimate with an average temperature of 5 C in January, and 28 C in July.
 North of Tuapse, the average rainfall is 500 mm a year.
 South of Tuapse down to Adjara it is 2800 mm, most of which falls during winter.
-Average sunshine is between 2200–2400 hours and only an average of 12 days during summer are rainy.
+Average sunshine is between 2200 and 2400 hours and only an average of 12 days during summer are rainy.